NainiaYoussef/NainiaYoussef/README.md

 🎓 20 y/o **AI & Data Science** student from **Morocco**
 🧠 Interested in **Machine Learning**, **App Dev**, and **Game Development**
-🎮 Creating intelligent and immersive digital experiences
+🎮 Making tech smarter and games more immersive
-💡 Driven by curiosity, creativity, and futuristic perspectives
+💡 Motivated to innovate through experimentation and creativity

 > “Inspired by science fiction.
 Powered by code.”